goodeggs/bites/src/documents/posts/2014-12-15-commonjs-modules-make-brittle-singletons.md

 This is complicated
 -------------------

 The module cache sure does not make a good [service locator](http://martinfowler.com/articles/injection.html#UsingAServiceLocator).
 I wonder what other patterns folks are using for distributing singleton instances throughout apps, especially dependencies shared between the browser and the server.
-Dependency injection comes to mind, but often entails  a complicated system of its own.
+Dependency injection comes to mind, but it often entails  a complicated system of its own.